Child Support Calculation

 The Bottom Line:

-Just like all of the issues in an uncontested divorce in Georgia, child support is an issue that the parties must agree on.
-We can give you guidance on child support calculation and agreements.
+Just like all of the issues in an uncontested divorce in Georgia, Child Support is an issue that the parties must agree on.
+We can give you guidance on Child Support calculation and deviations.

-As part of our initial conference with our client to start an uncontested divorce that involves a minor child, we always calculate child support using the Child Support Worksheet.
-It can be complicated and time consuming but it is very important that our clients have a good basic understanding of what child support is for and how it is calculated in their uncontested divorce.
+As part of our initial conference with our client to start an uncontested divorce that involves a minor child, we always calculate Child Support using the Georgia Child Support Worksheet.
+It can be complicated and time consuming but it is very important that our clients have a good basic understanding of what Child Support is for and how it is calculated in their uncontested divorce.
 We require our clients to provide their monthly gross income, their spouse’s monthly gross income, who will provide the child/children’s health insurance after the divorce and the monthly cost of the child’s health insurance only each month.
+Frequently, the cost of a child’s daycare is also a factor in determining Child Support.

 If you have questions about child support or child support calculation for your Georgia uncontested divorce, we suggest that you confer with an experienced divorce attorney who routinely handles uncontested divorces in your county.